bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 All datasets were processed using the same senior‑level ETL methodology:

 ### Ingestion
-Imported Excel/CSV files using Python and Power BI.
+Imported Excel/CSV files using SQL and Power BI.

 Inspected raw structure to identify metadata, merged cells, footnotes, and non‑data rows.